 This is my ever-evolving professional identity in a nutshell.
 You can read more about my experiences and background here.

-With gratitude,
+With care,

 Lisa ツ